 - “Happy to be Nappy” about the book:

 Happy to be Nappy upholds that having strong, coily, kinky, nappy hair is something to be celebrated rather than ashamed of.
 The book uses its illustrations to let little girls know that there is versatility to their hair, and that having natural hair is not only beautiful but fun.
 Each picture in the book is of a little girl who all appear to be around the same age of the child that would be reading the book.
 Each of them all have natural hair, but are all painted in different ways.
 The hairstyles resemble the real life styles that are commonly worn by African American girls.
 In some of the pages, there are little girls with ponytails in their hair, some only have dots to show that their hair is shorter, but still equally as beautiful.
-Raschka eliminates the idea that longer, thinner, and straight hair is more favorable.
+Through illustrations and text, hooks and Raschka eliminate the idea that longer, thinner, and straight hair is more favorable.

 - The message:

-The book states that hair can be, “a halo – a crown – a covering for heads that are round.”
-Raschka uses terms such like “halo” and “crown” throughout the story as words of encouragement and self-love.
+The book states that hair can be, “a halo – a crown – a covering for heads that are round.” hooks uses terms such like “halo” and “crown” throughout the story as words of encouragement and self-love.
 It can also be said that the use of watercolor paintings instead of actual pictures of African American hair helps showcase the idea of fun and creativity that comes with having natural hair.
 While the book uses kind words and pictures to uplift young girls, they are of course too young to understand the weight that these words truly hold.
 The book is a stepping stone used to prepare African American girls for the truth behind why they should be proud to wear their hair naturally.
 There are many pressures on African Americans to “tame” their hair in order to fit in with the rest of society.

 - The Impact: